nicholascaro/money-pot/README.md

 ##### How to Run Server
 1. From project root `cd server`
+2. Build Spring Boot Project with Maven `mvn package`
-2. To start the server `mvn spring-boot:run`
+3. To start the server `mvn spring-boot:run`
 ### Features

 ### Bugs To Fix